-Short easy walks run under the Paths For All health walking programme.
+Short easy (up to 3 miles) walks run under the Paths For All health walking programme.
 Suitable for beginners.
 Fife Council have an extensive programme called Bums Off Seats which is totally free.
 Walks are led by trained leaders.
 Also included in the Bums Off Seats initiative is a nordic walking programme.

 Walking Clubs and Groups